History of Larkana: History

 Abbasiya is the old name of Larkana.
 Larkana was renowned for its production of cloth in those days.
-Its product of cloth was shifted from Mohen-Jo-Daro to the rest of the countries via water-ways, in the meantime, the same cloth was used for mummification in Egypt.
-Thus credit for the unparalleled technological advancement of Mohen-Jo-Daro goes to its trade of cloth.
-Aryans had come to Sindh in 2234 B.C. and settled in different parts of Sindh, and while crossing Larkana, reached Bhanbhoor.
+Its product of cloth was shifted from Mohen-Jo-Daro to the rest of the countries via water-ways; in the meantime, the same cloth was used for mummification in Egypt.
+Thus, credit for the unparalleled technological advancement of Mohen-Jo-Daro goes to its trade of cloth.
+Aryans came to Sindh in 2234 B.C. and settled in different parts of Sindh, and while crossing Larkana, reached Bhanbhoor.
 Sikandar (i-e Alexander) attacked Sindh in 330 B.C.
 His forces had crossed little known village as Mahota.
 It was named by his forces as Maota in Greek.
 After the Greeks, Sindh was ruled by Gupta dynasty from 320 CE to 525 CE.
 Thus, Chandias were rewarded heavily for their contribution.
 It was in this period that Larkana was named as Chandka.
 However, after demise of Jam Nizamuddin, Shah Beg Argon started ruling over Sindh.

 In the late 16th century, Kalhora started their rule.
 In their rule, Shah Baharo was a ruler of Larkano in Kalhora period Sindhi language rose to its peak, especially in the period of Mian Sarfaraz Ahmed Khan Kalhoro Sahb.
 After end of Kalhora rule, period of Talpur came and Nawab Wali Mohammad Khan was made Governor of Larkano.
 In 1843, the English occupied Sindh and divided Sindh in three parts namely Karachi, Hyderabad and Shikarpur.
 Larkana was the part of Shikarpur and Dadu was part of Larkana.
 In 1930 Dadu was made a separate district and Larkana got its present shape during Historic movement for Pakistan.
 Larkanians took active role in movement of Khilafat and Higrat so on the whole Larkana is always been the centre of political activity in Sindh.